aragagnin/camero/README.md

 On **Windows** you have two possibilities:

-You can install or you install Visual Studio (https://visualstudio.microsoft.com/it/downloads/) and run `python -mpip install pyaudio`.
+**Method 1:** You can install or you install Visual Studio (https://visualstudio.microsoft.com/it/downloads/) and run `python -mpip install pyaudio`.

-**Or** you can download a wheel for your system (`pXX` is the python version) from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio and install it with, for instance, `pip install PyAudio‑0.2.11‑cp39‑cp39‑win_amd64.whl`.
+**Method 2:** you can download a wheel for your system (`pXX` is the python version) from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio and install it with, for instance, `pip install PyAudio‑0.2.11‑cp39‑cp39‑win_amd64.whl`.